emberjs/rfcs/text/0617-rfc-stages.md

 However, it is still  valuable to have a stage for every RFC where the teams and community agree that the RFC has been implemented ([Ready for Release](#Ready-for-Release)) and a stage where the community agree that the RFC has been polished ([Recommended](#Recommended)).
+We may further refine this in a future RFC as we learn more.

 ## How we teach this